-- Digoxin treated patients should be monitored as co-administration of atorvastatin and digoxin has been shown to increase steady-state plasma digoxin concentrations by approximately 20%.
-Among digoxintreated patients, plasma digoxin will be measured at baseline, after 1 week and after 1 month on STUDY MEDICATION and an increase of $\geq$ 20% at consequently will lead to a reduction in dosage of digoxin.
-For patients on digoxin, a note to the physician prescribing digoxin should be sent indicating that the patient participates in a randomized trial with either atorvastatin 80 mg or placebo. - Daily intake of grapefruit juice should be avoided during atorvastatin therapy due to inhibition of the CYP450 system by which atorvastatin is metabolized. - CYP3A4 inhibitors such as macrolide antibiotics (erythromycin), immunosuppressants (cyclosporine), azole antifungal agents (i.e. itraconazole, ketoconazole), and some antidepressants (i.e. nefazodone) should if possible be avoided during atorvastatin therapy as they may have a potential of increasing plasma concentrations of atorvastatin.
+- Digoxin treated patients should be monitored closely as co-administration of atorvastatin and digoxin has been shown to increase steady-state plasma digoxin concentrations by approximately 20%.
+For patients of digoxin, a note to the physician prescribing digoxin should be sent indicating that the patient participates in a randomized trial with either atorvastatin 80 mg or placebo. - Daily intake of grapefruit juice should be avoided during atorvastatin therapy due to inhibition of the CYP450 system by which atorvastatin is metabolized. - CYP3A4 inhibitors such as macrolide antibiotics (erythromycin), immunosuppressants (cyclosporine), azole antifungal agents (i.e. itraconazole, ketoconazole), and some antidepressants (i.e. nefazodone) should if possible be avoided during atorvastatin therapy as they may have a potential of increasing plasma concentrations of atorvastatin. - In the (neo)adjuvant setting of the current study supportive measures are not expected to be necessary.
+Should there however arise a need of such it will be permitted.